 We now know what microservices are, having briefly explored their architecture and main characteristics.
 We will now look at some of their advantages and disadvantages.

 - Minimal work team

 - Modular functionality, independent modules.

 - Developer freedom to develop and deploy services independently

 - Use of containers, allowing for a quick deployment and development of the application

 - Complexity of managing a large number of services

 - Developer need to solve problems such as network latency or load balancing

 - Complex testing over the distributed deployment

-In summary, as we have seen, microservices have several advantages that make processes easier when using an app.
-However, since it is a novel system, most CIOs would face obstacles when implementing these systems in their companies due to the complexity of some functionalities.
-Nonetheless, as we have seen, implementing microservices could bring great results that are highly beneficial to large companies.
-Some examples are Amazon or Netflix, which have already implemented this technology.
+In summary, microservices have several advantages that make processes easier .
+However, since it is still an approach not understood by everybody, many CIOs would face obstacles when implementing these systems in their companies due to complexity.
+Most importantly however, implementing microservices could bring great results that are highly beneficial, particularly to large companies or complex estates.